Kavinsky29/GuessTheNumber/README.md

 # GuessTheNumber
-Quick guessin game made in Python using consitional statements and a loop
+Quick guessing game made in Python using consitional statements and a loop